 The problems that we face are complex.
 Our economy is complex.
 We don’t see the connection between Amazon and other online retailers and the closure of bookstores and malls.
 We don’t see the connection between the unwanted unwarranted tax cuts for the wealthy and our stagnate wages and our struggle for earning enough money to live day-to-day.
 We don’t see the connection between the gutting of our regulations and the destruction of our environment and the worsening climate change.
 We don’t see the connection between the election of a president and the Supreme Court and the protection of 80 years of progressive accomplishments.

-Thinking is hard, so we avoid it whenever we can.
+Thinking is hard, so hard that we avoid it whenever we can.
 That means making the connection between political decisions and their outcomes is just that much more unlikely to occur.
-It takes real effort to overcome the impediment to thinking.
+It takes real effort to overcome the impediments to thinking that we’ve evolved.

 Thinking is Hard

-I conjecture that it is this reluctance for thinking that drives conservative politics, the iNdEpEnDeNt nOn-CoMmItaL and uNcOmMiTtEd voter, and support for both Sanders, Buttigieg, Bloomberg, and Klobuchar.
-The preference for avoiding difficult decisions and thought manifests itself differently for each group, but it is there common denominator.
+I conjecture that it is this reluctance for thinking that drives conservative politics, the iNdEpEnDeNt nOn-CoMmItaL and uNcOmMiTtEd voter, and support for Sanders, Buttigieg, Bloomberg, and Klobuchar.
+The preference for avoiding difficult decisions and thought manifests itself differently for each group, but it is their common denominator.

 Thinking is hard.
 It just is.
 Our brain is approximately 2% of our body mass.
 That’s not much.
 Our livers and skin make up far more of our body mass.
 But, our brain uses 20% of our energy!
 Consequently, we have evolved ways of saving energy by avoiding thinking.

 The harder you think, the more energy you use.
 Unfortunately, it is unclear whether or not you can lose weight by thinking a lot.